A Convexification Approach for Small-Signal Stability Constrained Optimal Power Flow: Conclusions

 \section{Conclusions}

-This paper presents a novel convexified SCOPF formulation based on a sufficient condition of small-signal stability, which does not reply on eigenvalue calculation and localized linearization of the dynamical model of power systems.
-The key feature of this convexification is the computational efficiency that allows for the scalability of SCOPF.
+This paper presents a novel convexified SSSC-OPF formulation based on a sufficient condition of small-signal stability, which is not based upon eigenvalue calculation and localized linearization of the dynamical model of power systems.
+The key feature of this convexification is the computational efficiency that allows for the scalability of SSSC-OPF.
 The solution feasibility is also recovered by incorporating a set of objective penalization functions.
 The BMI-based stability conditions are replaced by a more tractable trace-based upper bound in the form of a vector-norm.
 The proposed convexification technique has shown promising results through numerical simulations.
-The simulations on 9-bus and 39-bus systems show that the proposed method has been able to achieve a stable optimal solution with a sufficiently low stability-induced cost.
-The future work will focus on improving the applicability by providing a guarantee of convergence as well as by developing tighter convex relaxations.
+The 9-bus, 39-bus and 118-bus systems' simulations show that the proposed method has achieved a stable optimal solution with a sufficiently low stability-induced cost.
+Future work will focus on improving the applicability by providing a guarantee of convergence and developing tighter convex relaxations.